p168j/Silence-Suzuka/README.md

-# Silent-Suzuka
-Silence Suzuka automatically plays the next video in a playlist when it detects silence in your computer's audio output after a set amount of time.
+Silence-Suzuka automatically plays the next video in your playlist when it detects silence in your computer's audio after a set amount of time.